pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 costume_index = random.choice([0, 2])
 ```

-to make a random choice from the list `[0, 2]`, and assigns the result
+to make a random choice from the list `[0, 2]`, and assign the result
 to the variable `costume_index`.
 You want to do something similar.

 {{< learner-task-help >}}